 How to Improve Chances of Acceptance at the University of California Los Angeles (UCLA)?

 As these essays are the cornerstone of your qualification at the University of California, Los Angeles (UCLA), it works to pay special attention to such prompts.

 2. Highlight the strengths of your extracurricular activities

 Your grades and test scores would be set in stone by the time you make the application.
-Even though you will not have time to upgrade your extracurriculars, the way you define your activities will significantly impact how they get received.
+Even though you will not have time to upgrade your extracurriculars, how you define your activities will significantly impact how they are received.
 Where do your activities blend into your larger objectives and narrative (also known as the Application Theme)?
-Make sure your activities and other components of your application are framed in a cohesive narrative.
+Ensure your activities and other application components are framed in a cohesive narrative.

 3. Apply to the other UC schools

 University of California Los Angeles (UCLA) is not a certainty for any applicant because of its low acceptance rate, even if you have significant standardized test scores, astounding extracurricular activities, and GPA far above the average GPA required by UCLA.
 If you are willing to join similar schools in slightly different places, applying to several UC schools would be your ticket to success.
 Both UC San Diego and UC Santa Barbara have good programs, and each has twice the UCLA acceptance rate.